 We’ve all heard the stats… 50% of marriages end in divorce.
 And you ask, what does this have to do with business law Scott?
-The answer is simple, despite the myth that 95% of companies fail (I’ve heard, 80%, 90%, etc.), reality suggests that nearly 50% of companies make it to the fifth year. (see, https://www.sba.gov/sites/default/files/Business-Survival.pdf).
-So businesses are a lot like marriages, and like any partnership, there are a lot of reasons they fail and a lot of ways for outsiders to make a positive or negative impact.
+The answer is simple, despite the myth that 95% of companies fail (I’ve heard, 80%, 90%, etc.), reality suggests that nearly 50% of companies make it to the fifth year. ( https://www.sba.gov/sites/default/files/Business-Survival.pdf).
+Precisely why we recommend business buy-sell agreements to many of our clients.

-The Buy/Sell Agreement (“BSA”) is most useful in multi-member (2 or more) businesses and it creates an exit plan for the owners if certain contingencies arise.
-These contingencies, often referred to as triggering events, can be almost anything: deadlock on future business plans, death, divorce, termination of employment of an owner, sale of a majority of interest in the company, disability, conviction of a serious crime, bankruptcy, retirement, and more.
-The reality is most small businesses that make it to, or past, the fifth year will face one or more of these issues and the owners have no idea what will happen if such an event occurs. (to keep it simple, this typically = litigation)
+The Buy-Sell Agreement (“BSA”) is most useful in multi-member (2 or more) businesses.
+It creates an exit plan for the owners if certain issues arise.
+These issues, often referred to as triggering events, can be almost anything.
+Commonly, we see them arise as: deadlocks on decisions, death, divorce, termination of employment of an owner, sale of a majority of interest in the company, disability, conviction of a serious crime, bankruptcy, retirement, and more.

-Let's see how this plays out in an example.
 ABC, LLC is owned by Joe and Bob, 50% each.
 Joe is a widower and has three children (18, 22, and 24).
 Bob is married and has two minor children.
 Joe and Bob started the company 10 years ago and it is currently valued at $5 million.
 Joe and Bob used an internet document service to form the company and never heard of a BSA.
-Unfortunately, Joe passed away suddenly (he was a semi-pro cliff diver after all), leaving all his assets outright to his three children in equal shares.
+Unfortunately, Joe passes away suddenly in a freak cliff-diving accident.
+Joe left all his assets outright to his three children in equal shares.

 With a properly drafted BSA, Bob could have avoided this disaster.
-His attorney would have likely recommended Joe and Bob take out life insurance and disability insurance sufficient to cover each partners’ membership interest.
-Then upon Joe’s death, Bob would have received the $2.5 million he needed to fund the purchase of Joe’s 50% of the company based on the terms of the BSA.
+His attorney would have likely recommended Joe and Bob take out life insurance and disability insurance.
+The insurance would have been sufficient to cover each partners’ membership interest.
+Upon Joe’s death, Bob would have received the $2.5 million life insurance policy.
+Quickly, Bob has enough cash to fund the purchase of Joe’s 50% of the company based on the terms of the BSA.
 Bob would become the sole owner of ABC, LLC and avoided the many potential issues created by having three new partners.